dotnet/docs/docs/framework/release-notes/2024/08-13-august-security-and-quality-rollup.md

 #### .NET fundamentals

-Addresses an issue to render WU automation ListView sub items. (*Applies to: .NET Framework 4.8, 4.8.1.*)
+Addresses an issue to render ListView sub items. (*Applies to: .NET Framework 4.8, 4.8.1.*)
 Addresses an issue with bypass serialization binder with binary formatter mutations. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)
 Addresses an issue to remove meta tags information referencing "Recreational Software Advisory Council" and the content-rating schema from ASP.NET WebForms SmartNavigation feature. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)
 Addresses an issue with .NET Framework interaction with Visual Studio.
 The fix avoids conflicts between design-time compilation of some .NET Framework ASP.NET projects that could result in slowed developer experience for large projects. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)